-Course Outline 2020
+Course Outline 2021

-Course Teacher: Phumelele Jabavu

-Office: S5

-Tel: 046 603 7246
+Course Teacher: Mr Siphuxolo Somandi Office: S5 A Tel: 046 603 8427 Email: s.somandi@ru.ac.za

-Email: p.jabavu@ru.ac.za

 INTRODUCTION

 Purpose of the course

 South African has a mixed legal system with multiple sources of law.
 Sources for judicial decision-making and those that lay the foundation for law and order are the Constitution, followed by statutory law, common law, customary law; as well as court precedent, international, and foreign law.
 Legal Interpretation is therefore the juridical understanding of legislation, case law and the rules and principles to construct meaning for judicial purposes.